marius311/boinc-server-docker/docs/example_project.md

 Note also that there are two available base `makeproject` images that you can start from,

-* `FROM boinc/server_makeproject:latest` comes with no applications pre-installed
+* `boinc/server_makeproject:latest` comes with no applications pre-installed
 * `boinc/server_makeproject:latest-b2d` comes with `boinc2docker` pre-installed